 Also, with them being the same species, it will come as no surprise that they can interbreed without issue.

-Yet another behavioral variation is the Brown Trout that - whilst not migrating to a fully marine environment like the Sea Trout – is content to move back and fore between the tides and feed in both freshwater and estuary, these trout are known rather unkindly I might suggest as “slob” trout.
+Yet another behavioural variation is the Brown Trout that - whilst not migrating to a fully marine environment like the Sea Trout – is content to move back and forth between the tides and feed in both freshwater and estuary, these trout are known rather unkindly I might suggest as “slob” trout.

-Once thought - yet again - to be an entirely different species, the Slob Trout, due to its physiology is capable of thriving in the brackish estuarial environment.
-These Slob Trout, unlike the Sea Trout, do not go through the process of smoltification.
+Once thought - yet again - to be an entirely different species, the Slob Trout due to its physiology is capable of thriving in the brackish estuarial environment however unlike the Sea Trout does not go through the smoltification process.

 These superbly proportioned Slob Trout ~ fuelled by the highly nutritious feeding in the estuary where shrimp, sand eel and small fish can be found in abundance ~ are an incredible sport fish often reach considerable size with three to four pound trout and beyond not uncommon.

-For some considerable time there were also heated exchanges between contradicting held scientific viewpoints regarding whether Ferox Trout were simply Brown Trout who had grown large having switched to a predominantly fish diet.
-This train of thought has however been dismissed and it has now been agreed and accepted that Brown Trout and Ferox Trout are in fact separate species.
+For some considerable time there were heated exchanges between contradicting held scientific viewpoints regarding whether Brown Trout “Salmo Trutta” and Ferox Trout “Salmo Ferox” were an entirely different species or whether the latter were simply Brown Trout that had grown large having switched to a predominantly fish diet.

 More to follow shortly ;o)